learn-co-curriculum/phrg-orm-updating-records/README.md

 DB[:conn].execute(sql, ninety_nine_problems.name)
 ```

-Here we updated the album of a given song.
+Here we've updated the album of a given song.
 What happens when we want to update some other attribute of a song?

 Let's take a look: